auth0/docs/articles/protocols/saml/saml-configuration/special-configuration-scenarios/signing-and-encrypting-saml-requests.md

 # Special Configuration Scenarios: Signing and Encrypting SAML Requests

 To increase the security of your transactions, you can sign or encrypt both your requests and your responses in the SAML protocol.
-Bellow you will find configurations for specific scenarios, separated under two use cases:
+In this article you'll find configurations for specific scenarios, separated under two use cases:

 - Auth0 as the SAML **service provider** (i.e. a SAML **Connection**)
 - Auth0 as the SAML **identity provider** (i.e. an **Application** configured with the **SAML Web App Addon**)